BernardEpp/ticketing/readme.md

 Now you can sell (create) tickets and view available tickets and purchase them.

+## CI/CD

+###

+I use a mono repo approach for this project.
+This minimizes the overhead to create, access and update multiple repos.

 ## Setup a new service

 To setup a new node module, create a new directory, cd into it and run: